huggingface/blog/quanto-introduction.md

 freeze(model)
 ```

-Please refer to the [examples](https://github.com/huggingface/quanto/tree/main/examples) for instantiations of that workflow.
+Please refer to the [examples](https://github.com/huggingface/quanto/tree/main/examples) for instantiations of the quantization workflow.
-You can also check this [notebook](https://colab.research.google.com/drive/1qB6yXt650WXBWqroyQIegB-yrWKkiwhl?usp=sharing) where we show you how to quantize bloom model with quanto !
+You can also check this [notebook](https://colab.research.google.com/drive/1qB6yXt650WXBWqroyQIegB-yrWKkiwhl?usp=sharing) where we show you how to quantize a BLOOM model with quanto!
-## Performances
+## Performance

-These are some very preliminary results, as we are constantly improving both the accuracy and efficiency of quantized models, but it looks already very promising.
+These are some very preliminary results, as we are constantly improving both the accuracy and efficiency of quantized models, but it already looks very promising.

 Below are two graphs evaluating the accuracy of different quantized configurations for [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1).